MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/journal.md

 **Permissions**

 Everyone (cluster access) can execute the command.
-Results returned will include:
+Results returned include:
 1. All journal entries of database *DatabaseName* if the user executing the command is a database admin in *DatabaseName*.
-2. Otherwise, all the journal entries of database *DatabaseName* and of the user executing the command.
+2. Otherwise, all the journal entries of database `DatabaseName` and of the user executing the command.